automuteus/automuteus/README.md

 | `.au pause`    | `.au p` |             | Pause the bot, and don't let it automute anyone until unpaused. **will not un-mute muted players, be careful!** |                                    |
 | `.au log`      |         | message     | Issue a small log message that will help you find the message later, if a problem occurs                        | `.au log Something bad happened`   |

-*In addition to handful of more secretive Easter Egg commands...*
+_In addition to handful of more secretive Easter Egg commands..._

 # Self-Hosting

 If you would prefer to self-host the bot, the steps for doing so are provided below.
-Self-hosting requires robust knowledge and troubleshooting capability for Docker/Docker-compose, unRAID, Heroku, and any other networking and routing config specific to your hosting solution.
+Self-hosting requires robust knowledge and troubleshooting capability for Docker/Docker-compose, unRAID, Heroku, and/or any other networking and routing config specific to your hosting solution.

 As such, **we recommend that the majority of users take advantage of our Verified bot**.
 The link to invite our bot can be found here:

 <a href="https://discord.com/api/oauth2/authorize?client_id=753795015830011944&permissions=267746384&scope=bot" alt="invite">
         <img alt="Invite Link" src="https://img.shields.io/static/v1?label=bot&message=invite%20me&color=purple">